 Basically, you just provide your members with new materials once in a while (for example, it may be a set of various content 1 time per month).

-It’s a good idea to offer various forms of content.
-Meaning, you shouldn’t offer strictly articles or videos.
+It might be a good idea to offer various forms of content.
+Meaning, you shouldn’t offer just articles or videos.

 You can use: